The menstruation app aiming to tackle sport's 'last taboo'

 "In football especially, there are a lot of male coaches and it's an area they don't want to speak about, but this information has probably forced that upon them."

-What next for Brunivels and Conefrey?
+What next for Bruinvels and Conefrey?
 They have already embarked on the second part of their project, asking more questions to hundreds of women, making plans to update the app to accommodate the fresh information at their disposal.

 "We've lots of plans," Conefrey tells CNN Sport, her eyes widening.